Mental Health Education for All

 This on-demand course is aimed at dispelling long held misconceptions about assessing and treating emotional trauma.
 Experts from around the world share the latest updates in the field, including delivering care in low-resource settings and exploring special populations such as the unique experiences of refugees and displaced persons.

 There are two ways to take this course.
 You can watch for free at any time.
-Continuing education credits are also available for a small fee.
+Continuing medical education credits are also available for a small fee.

 Learn More

-Want Free Access to Our Webinar Library?
+Want Free Access to Our Training Library?

-Sign up below and get instant access to past webinars!
+Sign up below and get instant access!

 Experts cover topics such as: